An Overview Of Stress Management

 Learning healthy coping skills is key to efficient stress management.
 Developing healthier substitutes rather than reverting to unhealthy behaviours that may offer momentary relief but have detrimental long-term effects is critical.

-Regular physical activity helps release endorphins, enhancing mood and lowering stress.
-Examples of this include walking, yoga, and playing team sports.
+Regular physical activity helps release endorphins, enhance mood and lower stress.
+Examples include walking, yoga, and team sports.

-Another powerful coping technique is the ability to express and process your ideas and emotions while gaining clarity and perspective through journaling.
+Another powerful coping technique is journaling, which allows one to express and process ideas and emotions while gaining clarity and perspective.

 In addition to being a form of relaxation and an emotional release, listening to music can be peaceful.